 Common Flashing Questions

-How do I know if my kick-out flashing is installed correctly?
+How do I know if kick-out flashing is missing?

 How Claim Advocacy Helps With Flashing Claims